djcooke/compendium/knowledge.md

     only_in: HoH
     description: 'Turns you into an otter, preventing all actions and reducing max HP for 30 seconds'
+  - name: Owlet
+    image: owlet.png
+    only_in: EO
+    description: 'Turns you into an owlet, preventing all actions and reducing max HP for 30 seconds'
 ---

 Basic information about how deep dungeons work can be found in the official